OntimizeWeb/docs/_o_components/02-o-combo.component.md

 ## Renderers <span class='menuitem-badge'>new<span>

-**OntimizeWeb** offers you a set of prebuilt table cell renderers to include in your table.
-This cell renderers are the following data types: *boolean*, *real*, *currency*, *date*, *integer* and *percentage*.
+**OntimizeWeb** offers you a set of prebuilt combo renderers to include in your o-combo component.
+This combo renderers are the following data types: *boolean*, *real*, *currency*, *date*, *integer* and *percentage*.

 You may need to configure additional parametres depending on the combo renderer configured.
-Check the examples in the following sections and the attributes for each cell renderer in the **API** section of this page.
+Check the examples in the following sections and the attributes for each combo renderer in the **API** section of this page.

 ### Predefined renderers <span class='menuitem-badge'>new<span>